-The preparation involved, amongst other activities, a review of the conclusions of the debate that took place in the previous conference, an evaluation of the progress made in the implementation of its recommendations, as well as the identification of new issues to be discussed.
+In April, DPIC was starting to prepare the second conference with the private sector.
+The preparation engaged the government, represented by DPIC, and different industrial associations.
+Trade Unions were not participating in such preparation.65 The preparation involved, amongst other activities, a review of the conclusions of the debate that took place in the previous conference, an evaluation of the progress made in the implementation of its recommendations, as well as the identification of new issues to be discussed.

-The main recommendations of the first conference refer to the establishment of a one-stop-shop business centre, investment incentives (fiscal and customs), access to finance and removal of administrative and inefficiency barriers to business.
+The main recommendations of the first conference refer to the establishment of a onestop-shop business centre, investment incentives (fiscal and customs), access to finance and removal of administrative and inefficiency barriers to business.
 There is little, if anything, discussed with respect to industrial organization, investment strategies and priorities, development of enterprise and management services, industrial training, etc.